 alpaca-trade-api-csharp - A .NET/C# library for the Alpaca trade API.
 It makes rapid trading algo development easy, with support for both the REST and streaming interfaces.

 alpaca-rn-mobile - An example react native mobile app that allows basic brokerage functions including submitting orders to buy/sell stocks, canceling orders, liquidating positions, and enabling and disabling your API access.
-Here is a link to the working app in the iOS App Store.
+Here are links to the working app in the iOS App Store and the Android version in the Google Play Store.